Python-SIP/sip/sphinx/build_system.rst

         is non-zero if a GUI enabled version of the interpreter should be used on platforms that require it.
     :param use_arch:
-        is the MacOS/X architecture to invoke python with.
+        is the MacOS/X architectures to invoke python with.
+Several space separated architectures may be specified.
     :return:
         the platform specific name of the wrapper.